 We believe that pimavanserin has the potential to address important unmet medical needs in neurological and psychiatric disorders in addition to PDP and we plan to continue to study the use of pimavanserin in multiple disease states.
 For example, we believe dementia-related psychosis (DRP), represents one of our most important opportunities for further development.
 In September 2019, we announced that our Phase 3 HARMONY study, a double-blind, placebo-controlled relapse prevention trial evaluating pimavanserin for the treatment of DRP, would be stopped early as part of a planned interim efficacy analysis for positive efficacy as it met the primary endpoint, demonstrating a highly statistically significant longer time to relapse of psychosis with pimavanserin compared to placebo.
-In December 2019, we announced top-line results from the HARMONY study in connection with a presentation at the 12th Clinical Trials on Alzheimer's Disease (CTAD) Meeting.
+In December 2019, we announced top-line results from the HARMONY study in connection with a presentation at the 12th Clinical Trials on Alzheimer's Disease (CTAD) Meeting and in July 2021, the New England Journal of Medicine published the results from the Phase 3 HARMONY study.
 Pimavanserin met the primary endpoint of the study by significantly reducing the risk of relapse of psychosis by 2.8 fold compared to placebo (HR = 0.353; one-sided p=0.0023).
 In addition, pimavanserin met the key secondary endpoint in the study by significantly reducing the risk of discontinuation of any reason by 2.2 fold (HR = 0.452; one-sided p=0.0024).
-Pimavanserin was well-tolerated over the entire nine-month study duration.
+Pimavanserin was well-tolerated over the entire ninemonth study duration.
 Patients receiving pimavanserin treatment had no worsening in cognition or motor symptoms from baseline.
-In June 2020, we submitted to the FDA a supplemental New Drug Application (sNDA) for NUPLAZID for the treatment of hallucinations and delusions associated with DRP.
-In July 2020 the FDA notified us of their filing of our sNDA with a Prescription Drug User Fee Act (PDUFA) target action date of April 3, 2021.
-In April, 2021 the FDA issued a complete response letter (CRL) indicating that it had completed its review of the sNDA and determined that the application could not be approved in its present form.
+In June 2020, we submitted to the FDA an sNDA for NUPLAZID for the treatment of hallucinations and delusions associated with DRP.
+In July 2020 the FDA notified us of its filing of our sNDA with a Prescription Drug User Fee Act (PDUFA) target action date of April 3, 2021.
+In April 2021 the FDA issued a complete response letter (CRL) indicating that it had completed its review of the sNDA and determined that the application could not be approved in its present form.
 Despite prior agreements with the FDA's Division of Psychiatry regarding the pivotal Phase 3 HARMONY study design targeting a broad DRP patient population analyzed as a single group, the Division, in the CRL, cited a lack of statistical significance in some of the subgroups of dementia, and insufficient numbers of patients with certain less common dementia subtypes as lack of substantial evidence of effectiveness to support approval.
-We plan to meet with the FDA to address the CRL and determine potential next steps toward approval of pimavanserin in DRP.
+We conducted a Type A meeting at which the FDA reiterated its stated position in the CRL, that pimavanserin should be studied by individual subgroups of DRP, and advised us that the best path forward is to conduct an additional clinical study.
+However, the FDA was also open to reviewing additional analyses from the HARMONY and -019 studies in support of a potential resubmission without an additional clinical study.
+We are now planning to meet with the FDA to further discuss later this year.
 An estimated 8.0 million people in the United States are living with dementia, and studies suggest that approximately 30% of dementia patients, or 2.4 million people, have psychosis, commonly consisting of delusions and hallucinations.
 Approximately 1.2 million patients in the United States are currently treated for DRP.
 In the fourth quarter of 2017, the FDA granted Breakthrough Therapy Designation for pimavanserin for the treatment of DRP.